 Electronics packaging is one of the major disciplines in the field of mechanical engineering and it incorporates many engineering subdisciplines including thermoelectric cooling and thermal design.
-To create a well-crafted design for electronics packaging, it’s vital for engineers in handheld electronics design companies to consider a broad range of strategies.
-Here’s, we’ve compiled some of these strategies from the mechanical engineer’s toolbox to consider during your electronics packaging concept design process.
+To create a well-crafted design for electronics packaging, it is vital for engineers in handheld electronics design companies to consider a broad range of strategies.
+Here we have compiled some of these strategies from the mechanical engineer’s toolbox to consider during your electronics packaging concept design process.

 Steady State Cooling